wikimedia/eslint-plugin-no-jquery/docs/no-animate-toggle.md

 # no-animate-toggle

-Disallows the duration argument when using the .show, .hide & .toggle methods.
+Disallows the duration argument when using the `.show`, `.hide` & `.toggle` methods.
 Prefer CSS transitions.

 This rule is enabled in `plugin:no-jquery/slim`.